zhmiao/Iterative-Human-and-Automated-Identification-of-Wildlife-Images/README.md

-# Code Implementation for Iterative Human and Automated Identification of Wildlife Images
+# Code Implementation for "Iterative Human and Automated Identification of Wildlife Images"

 ### *This paper is published in Nature - Machine Intelligence, 2021*